 2. The AC requirement may be fulfilled off campus through transfer units from a community college or other institution.
 A list of non-UC Berkeley courses that fulfill the AC breadth requirement may be found here.
 Additionally, the website ASSIST provides information on California community college courses that have been pre-approved to fulfill the requirement.

 3. Students can petition to substitute a course they have already passed for AC credit but they should always be aware that the Academic Senate might not approve their petitions.
 Just because a course may “look like” or “feel like” an AC course does not mean that it will actually fulfill the AC requirement.
 AC courses and the AC requirement are governed by a very specific regulation that is interpreted and applied by the Academic Senate’s Subcommittee on the Breadth Requirement in American Cultures.
-Student petitions are rigorously reviewed and the Subcommittee applies the highest standards of college-level course material, course readings, and analytical skills required for course assignments.
+Student petitions are rigorously reviewed and the Subcommittee applies the highest standards of college-level course material, course readings, and analytical skills required for course assignments in considering petitions.
 Serious consideration should be given to the strength of a substitution request before students submit petitions.